 If your dog is friendly and trusting of strangers, you can even leave a small bag of their favorite treats with your neighbors and request their help in baiting the dog if they happen to see your pet in the region.
-Leave your cell phone number with them, as well, just in case they successfully locate your pet.
+Leave your cell phone number with them just in case they successfully locate your pet.

-Of course, should knocking door-to-door or making and printing out missing dog flyer require too much of your time during a busy workweek, there’s another wonderful resource available to us on how to find a missing dog: the Internet.
+Of course, should knocking door-to-door or making and printing out missing dog flyers require too much of your time during a busy workweek, there’s another resource: the Internet.

-Perhaps the most efficient way to get the word spread about a missing animal is social media, and there's been tons of cases where social media was crucial in how to find a missing dog.
+Perhaps the most efficient way to get the word spread about a missing animal is social media, and there's been tons of cases where social media was crucial in locating missing dogs.
 Other websites can also be very helpful, so do some research online.

-Before you go through social media, you can also visit sites like Pet FBI that are designed specifically to help with how to find a missing dog and reunite owners with lost pets.
+Before you go through social media, you can also visit sites like Pet FBI that are designed specifically to help with finding missing dogs and reuniting owners with lost pets.

-Sites like Facebook have become popular for more than just keeping in touch with old school friends.
-Nowadays, the site even has a “Marketplace” tab where anyone can post items for sale.
-The “Share” button will help your online friends share the post with their friends and on and on, creating a domino effect, making it possible for thousands of people to see it within a short amount of time.
-There are even whole groups dedicated to sharing photos of lost dogs in the hopes of finding their owners.
-You can find these through a general Google search or even searching through Facebook itself.
+Facebook has a “Marketplace” tab where anyone can post items for sale.
+The “Share” button will help your online friends share the post with their friends and on and on, creating a domino effect.
+There are Facebook Groups dedicated to sharing photos of lost dogs.
+You can find these through a general Google search or through Facebook itself.